mhayes853/swift-operation/Sources/OperationCore/Documentation.docc/Articles/UtilizingOperationContext.md

 When the query runs, the value of `customProperty` will be `"new value"`.

-This strategy is used for many query modifiers.
-For instance, retries do this to setup the context with the maximum number of retries allowed for the query.
+This strategy is used for many operation modifiers.
+For instance, retries do this to setup the context with the maximum number of retries allowed for the operation.
 By setting this value in the context, it's possible to disable retries like so.

 ```swift
 struct NoRetryQuery: QueryRequest, Hashable {